-- 15.1 The following requirements apply to candidate, statewide initiative, recall, and referendum petitions, unless otherwise specified. - 15.1.1 The Secretary of State or DEO will not accept or count additional signatures after proponents file the original petition or addendum.
+- 15.1 The following requirements apply to candidate, statewide initiative, recall, and referendum petitions, unless otherwise specified. - 15.1.1 Petition template for state petitions - (a) Petition proponents must use the Secretary of State's fillable .pdf petition template to create their petition format. - (b) After approval of the petition format as to form, proponents must print all petition sections in accordance with the Secretary of State's petition-printing guidelines. - (c) Any signature affixed to a petition section that does not conform to the requirements of this Rule 15.1.1 is not valid. - 15.1.2 The Secretary of State or DEO will not accept or count additional signatures after proponents file the original petition or addendum.

-15.1.2 Circulator affidavit
+15.1.3 Circulator affidavit

-- (a) If a petition section does not have a completed circulator affidavit, the Secretary of State or DEO will reject the entire section. - (b) If a petition section does not have a completed notary clause, or if the date of the notary clause differs from the date the circulator signed the affidavit, the Secretary of State or DEO will reject the entire section.
+- (a) If a petition section does not have a completed circulator affidavit, the Secretary of State or DEO will reject the entire section. - (b) If a petition section does not have a completed notary clause, or if the date of the notary clause differs from the date the circulator signed the affidavit, the Secretary of State or DEO will reject the entire section. - (c) If a state candidate is curing a circulator affidavit under section 1-4-912(2), C.R.S., the candidate must use the cure affidavit provided by the Secretary of State.

-15.1.3 Verifying individual entries
+15.1.4 Verifying individual entries